-Securities can be admitted to the listed market or the MTF based on a written application for admission with Bratislava Stock Exchange.
-The proceedings shall start on the day of the application delivery to the Bratislava Stock Exchange.
-An issuer of shares, or a Stock Exchange member authorised by the issuer can apply for admission of securities.
-The application for admission shall be, amongst other things, accompanied in particular by a valid prospectus, the regulatory authority’s decision approving the prospectus, a document proving that the approved prospectus has been made publicly accessible, the articles of association, the deed of association and the foundation agreement or the foundation charter of the issuer in valid and current wording, the issuer’s extract from the business register if the applicant is not the issuer and a decision of the competent body of the issuer on the issue of shares.
+Securities can be admitted to the listed market or MTF based on a written application for admission with Bratislava Stock Exchange and the proceedings shall start on the day of the application delivery to the Bratislava Stock Exchange.
+An issuer of shares or a Stock Exchange member authorized by the issuer can apply for admission of securities.
+The application for admission shall be amongst other things enclosed in particular with a valid prospectus, the supervisory authority’s decision approving the prospectus, a document proving that the approved prospectus has been made publicly accessible, the articles of association, the deed of association and the foundation agreement or the foundation charter of the issuer invalid and current wording, the issuer’s transcript from the business register if the applicant is not the issuer and a decision of the competent body of the issuer on the issue of shares.

-The application and certain enclosures such as the supervisory authority’s decision approving the prospectus, article of association, the issuer’s extract from the business register and the power of attorney should be submitted to the Bratislava Stock Exchange as originals or officially authenticated copies.
-Other enclosures can be submitted as simple copies that are to be verified by the Bratislava Stock Exchange upon seeing the original documents.
+The application and certain enclosures such as the supervisory authority’s decision approving the prospectus, article of association and other corporate documents, the issuer’s transcript from the business register, and the power of attorney should be submitted to the Bratislava Stock Exchange as originals or officially authenticated copies.
+Other enclosures can be verified by the Bratislava Stock Exchange based on the submitted original documents.

-If the conditions for admission of securities are met, the Bratislava Stock Exchange shall decide on an application within 60 days from its submission or supplementation.
-The Bratislava Stock Exchange may prolong the decision-making period to six months from the submission or supplementation of the application, if the applicant has applied for admission of securities also on other listed markets in the EU Member States.
+If the conditions for the admission of securities are met, the Bratislava Stock Exchange shall decide on an application within 60 days from its submission or supplementation.
+The Bratislava Stock Exchange may prolong the decision-making period to six months from the submission or supplementation of the application if the applicant has applied for admission of securities also in other listed markets in the EU Member States.

-The application may be submitted in Slovak, Czech, or English.
-The enclosures are usually submitted in Slovak, Czech, or English.
-If an enclosure is made in a different language, the Bratislava Stock Exchange may decide that an officially authenticated translation into the Slovak, Czech, or English is submitted along with the particular enclosure.
+The application may be submitted in Slovak, Czech, or English language.
+The enclosures are usually submitted in Slovak, Czech language or English language.
+If an enclosure is made in a different language, the Bratislava Stock Exchange may decide that an officially authenticated translation into the Slovak, Czech, or English language is submitted along with the given enclosure.

 7. Corporate Governance